oracle-livelabs/database/23cfree/dbms-search-queries/dbms-search-queries.md

-# Working with JSON and the Duality Views
+# Run queries using the DBMS_SEARCH index

 ## Introduction

-This lab walks you through the steps to create a dbms_search index and add tables to it.
+This lab walks you through the steps of how to use a DBMS_SEARCH index.

 Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:
-* Create a DBMS_SEARCH index
+* Perform a simple search
-* Add tables to the index
-* Explore the layout of the index, the data that has been indexed, and the metadata which will later be used to fetch back results
+* Use the search index results to link back to the original table for additional information

 ### Prerequisites